Coronavirus (COVID-19) Resource Center

 Housing and Community Development Services

-Grocery shopping and prescription pick-up assistance is available for seniors 60+ and those with disability.
-To learn about eligibility and sign up, call 303-738-8080 and leave a message.
-A staff person will return your call as soon as possible.
-Information and assistance remains available for seniors seeking connection to other services.
+Grocery shopping and prescription pick-up assistance available for seniors 60+ and for those with disability.
+For eligibility, call 303-738-8080 and leave a message.

 18th Judicial District

 - Jury trials are postponed through July 3, 2020

 - Public access to Arapahoe Plaza and Arapahoe County Judicial Center beginning May 18.

 - Limited courtroom operations at Arapahoe Plaza and Arapahoe County Judicial Center through July 3.
 As much as possible, court proceedings will be conducted by video or phone.

 - Please visit the 18th Judicial District website for details.

 Human Services’ main office at CentrePoint Plaza (14980 E Alameda Dr, Aurora, CO 80012) and its satellite office at Arapahoe Plaza (1690 W Littleton Blvd, Littleton, CO 80120) have reopened to the public.